 The possible outcomes of the qualifying examination are “pass”, “marginal”, and “fail”.
 A student with “marginal” will be required to re-submit the research proposal and defend it for the second and final time within six months and/or to complete more courses.
 Failing the qualifying examination will trigger an unsatisfactory progress report which may require program withdrawal as per Graduate General Regulation 1.8.2.

 Students define and undertake original research, the results of which are reported in a thesis.
 An examining committee is formed as defined in Graduate General Regulation 1.9.3.
-The Senior Supervisor will be an engineering science faculty member approved by the graduate program committee.
+The supervisor will be an engineering science faculty member approved by the graduate program committee.

 The student’s progress will be reviewed every 12 months by a supervisory committee of two or more faculty members.
 At each annual review, the student presents a summary of his/her work to date, with the first review being the research proposal defence described in the section titled Qualifying Examination (see above).
 Students not making satisfactory progress in their research topics, or failing to demonstrate satisfactory knowledge and understanding of recent publications in their general area of research, or failing to have their revised research proposal approved by the supervisory committee within 20 months of admission, may be required to withdraw as per section 1.8.2 Review of Unsatisfactory Progress of the Graduate General Regulations.

 Students are expected to complete the program requirements in four years.